Insights on Variance Estimation for Blocked and Matched Pairs Designs: Infinite Population Frameworks

 In the ``stratified sampling'' framework, denoted $\model_1$, there are K fixed strata of infinite size in the population.
 Then $\nk$ units are randomly sampled from strata $k$ (i.e., stratified random sampling is used).
 Here we have fixed blocks.
 We assume that $\nk$ is fixed and that $\nk/n$ is the population proportion of units in stratum $k$, for simplicity.
 Otherwise, a weighting scheme, as mentioned in Section \ref{subsec:inf_framework}, would be needed to create an unbiased estimator of the direct average of treatment effects in the population.
 This is the framework used in \cite{imbens2011experimental} and \cite{Miratrix2013}, who show the following result under equal proportions treated within each block, which simplifies the weights.

 As in the finite sample, overall variance is a weighted sum of within block variances:

-where $\sigmazk$ is the population variance of the potential outcomes under treatment $z$ in strata $k$.
+with $\sigmazk$ the population variance of the potential outcomes under treatment $z$ in strata $k$.

-As noted in \cite{imbens2011experimental}, the variance estimator of big blocks, $\varestbkone$, is unbiased in this framework.
+As noted in \cite{imbens2011experimental}, the variance estimator of big blocks, $\varestbkone$ (Equation~\ref{eq:var_est_bk_one}), is unbiased in this framework.
 The estimators for the variance of the small blocks, however, can have bias.
 We have two results pertaining to this.
+For presentation of results for small blocks, we assume that all blocks in the sample are small but the results extend directly to just the small block component of the hybrid variance estimators.

 First, as with the finite sample, we can extend results for $\varestsbs$ \citep[see][]{imbens2011experimental} to $\varestsbm$.